JakeGreene/JavaUtility/README.md

 </ol>

 The General Vector has its advantages; all vectors have the same implementation and therefore the same code base and interface.
-However, some vector operations are dimension specific (eg. cross product for 2D and 3D vectors have different return types) and all methods should only work on a vector with the same dimension (eg. 3D vector cannot perform dot product with 2D vector without making assumptions about the default z-component).
+However, some vector operations are dimension specific (eg. cross product for 2D and 3D vectors have different return types) and some methods should only work on a vector with the same dimension (eg. 3D vector cannot perform dot product with 2D vector without making assumptions about the default z-component).
 This leads to either vectors with lower dimensions having their missing components filled in with default values or exceptions being thrown when the dimensions do not match.

 The Separate Vectors solve the problem of dimension specific operations but the drawbacks are worse.
 Most (if not all) libraries that take this approach do not have Vector2D share an interface or parent class with Vector3D (same with Points) and so it is not possible to have a list of any Vector or have a generic class work with 2D or 3D objects depending on how it is initialized.